Directed Self-Placement for Rhetoric

 Students complete a survey and are recommended a rhetoric placement based on their responses.
 Students will then write a brief essay and reflection that is part of their self-assessment.
 Remember, students are not being evaluated by anyone else during this entire process.
 In the final module students will select a rhetoric writing course as their placement.
 This course can be the course that was recommended to them, or it can be a different course than what was recommended.
 The Rhetoric and Language Department will receive students’ final placement choice, but students do not need any approval from our office.
 Their selected placement choice will be their official rhetoric placement.

-Students are auto-enrolled in a DSP Canvas course before they start their first semester.
-It is ideal for students to complete it either in June for incoming fall students or January for incoming spring students.
+Students are auto-enrolled in a DSP Canvas course before they start the New Student Registration Process.
+It is ideal for incoming fall students to complete DSP in June, and for incoming spring students to complete DSP in January.
 If students do not complete it during that period or do not see the DSP course in their Canvas app, they may have to contact our office for further instructions at rhetoricandlanguage@usfca.edu.